damirka/yii2-jwt/README.md

 There are:

-1. *AccessFilter* - Access filter to use in REST-controllers
-2. *IdentityInterface* - Interface that must be implemented in your User model
+1. *IdentityInterface* - Interface that must be implemented in your User model
-3. *UserTrait* - Trait which gives you 5 methods for authorization and JWT-management in User model
+2. *UserTrait* - Trait which gives you 5 methods for authorization and JWT-management in User model

 Set up: